learn-co-curriculum/phrg-rspec-intro/README.md

 RSpec.describe Person, type: :model do
 ```

 This is a [Example Group definition](https://relishapp.com/rspec/rspec-core/v/3-7/docs/example-groups/basic-structure-describe-it).
 In RSpec our tests are called examples, and we group them together using an example group.
 The top most example group definition gets prefixed with `RSpec`.
 Here we are defining a example group that describes the `Person` object as the subject.
 You will often also see a descriptive string used as the value for the subject.
 We are passing [meta data](https://relishapp.com/rspec/rspec-core/v/3-7/docs/metadata) to the example group here.
 This lets us provide extra configuration for this example group.
 The meta data is not required, and addition meta data could be assigned.
 We pass a block to the example group.
 This block will contain examples and or more example groups.
-RSpec provides a `context` method that lets us do the same thing as `descirbe`. `context is an alias for `describe`.
+RSpec provides a `context` method that lets us do the same thing as `describe`. `context is an alias for `describe`.

 ```ruby
 ...